kallavinka8045/is2021/index.md

     </tbody>
 </table>

-# Ablation study ('LibriTTS/train-clean-360' dataset)
+# Ablation study
+To demonstrate the validity of the proposed model configuration, we prepared instances with each component of the model removed.
+We also evaluated with some combinations of discriminators including [multi-scale waveform discriminator (MSWD)](https://arxiv.org/abs/1910.06711).
+UnivNet-c16, a lightweight version of the model, was used for comparison.

+## Seen speakers ('LibriTTS/train-clean-360' dataset)

 <table>
     <thead>